 By early the next morning, the tanker’s cargo of 67 million gallons of light crude oil had emptied into the ocean, along with thousands of gallons of the ship’s own fuel supply.
 Heavy seas continued for several days, continuing the destruction of the ship.
 It was declared a total loss and later the French navy destroyed the remnants of the ship with explosives.

 The accident happened a few miles off the French coast, and the high seas prevented efforts to contain the 12-mile oil slick that developed.
-Scientists estimated that about one third of the oil eventually reached shore, coating approximately 45 miles of the French coastline.
+Scientists estimated that about one-third of the oil eventually reached shore, coating approximately 45 miles of the French coastline.
 A force of 7000 French soldiers spent months combing the shoreline removing the oil, mostly by hand.

 Scientists concluded that the Amoco Cadiz spill had produced the largest biological kill of any spill in history.
-Twenty thousand dead birds were recovered (more than twice as many as recovered from the Deepwater Horizon spill), mostly marine diving birds.
+Twenty thousand dead birds were recovered (more than twice as many as were recovered from the Deepwater Horizon spill), mostly marine diving birds.
 Millions of marine invertebrates—mollusks, sea urchins and others—continued to wash ashore for weeks.
 Oyster farms in the area had to destroy 9,000 tons of oysters because of contamination.
 The fishing and tourism industries, of course, were negatively affected.

 Clean-up activities themselves caused considerable damage.
 Trampling of vegetation and soft sediments by workers disrupted biological processes in wetlands.
 Salt marshes took many years to recover.